 - West End

-With so many unique bays and beaches, Rottnest Island is a perfect destination for any water sports from swimming to diving, fishing and surfing.
+With so many unique bays and beaches, Rottnest Island offers a variety of water sports from swimming to diving, fishing and surfing.
+Choose from snorkelling at Little Salmon Bay or seeing spectacular ocean views from the West End.
 Or if you prefer to just relax, there are plenty of amazing spots to just sit and enjoy your surroundings.
 Some of our most famous beaches include The Basin, Little Parakeet Bay, Little Salmon Bay and Geordie Bay.

 The Basin, with its shallow clear waters, is only 10 minutes from the main settlement and an underwater snorkelling playground.
 But if you are in a hurry to get straight into the water after your ferry, head to the sheltered waters of Thomson Bay.
 Based in the main settlement, it is very popular with families and has a roped off area for swimming.